 With the concerted efforts, the Particulate Matter (PM) emission load (kg/tcs) is getting declined progressively.
-Moreover, during the expansion cum modernisation programs, state of the art technologies along with latest pollution control facilities have been installed, as a result of which the pollution level and CO2 emission have also come down.
+Moreover, during the expansion cum modernisation programs, state-of-the-art technologies along with latest pollution control facilities have been installed, as a result of which the pollution level and CO2 emission have also come down.

 Similarly, water pollution level at the steel plants and mines is strictly controlled through effective utilisation of the Effluent Treatment Plants (ETPs) installed at the various shops, rejuvenation of the existing local water re-circulation systems and recycling of treated waste water as much as possible.
-The waste water arising out from different operations at both the plants and mines is treated in the ETPs and is discharged through the outfalls at the boundary, which conforms to the stipulated norms for respective parameters.
+The waste water arising out from different operations at plants and mines is treated in common ETPs and is discharged through the outfalls at the boundary, which conforms to the stipulated norms for respective parameters.
 The specific effluent load in the discharged effluent has reduced appreciably.

-Specific particulate matter emission load reduced by around 14%
+Specific particulate matter emission load reduced by around 16%

-Specific CO2 emission reduced by around 5%
+Specific CO2 emission reduced by 3%

-Specific water consumption reduced by more than 1%
+Specific water consumption reduced by more than 6%

-Blast Furnace (BF) slag utilisation increased by more than 3%
+Blast Furnace (BF) slag utilisation increased by more than 9%